software-students-fall2023/5-final-project-charsiubun/README.md

 ### Adding Friends
 - Click on the "+" in the upper right corner of the home page.
 - You will be prompted to enter a user you want to add as a friend.
 - Feel free to add us as friends.
-Add PatrickZhao0 and Yucheng-XPH if you want to see some of the first posts ever!
+Add PatrickZhao0, BREADLuVER, and Yucheng-XPH if you want to see some of the first posts ever!

 ### Viewing Friends' Blogposts
 - Navigate to the "Friends' Blogs" section from the main menu.